stinoga/Git-Deploys-with-Dropbox-and-Git-Hooks/README.md

         cd repoName.git
         git init --bare

 2. While still in your repo folder on the server, create a post-receive file and add in the content from this repo.
+You'll want to update the FOLDER variable to the directory you are pushing to.
 I'm using vi to do this, but you can use whatever you like.

         vi hooks/post-receive